dart-lang/site-www/src/content/resources/glossary.md

 ## Variance and variance positions

-A type parameter of a class (or a mixin, etc) is said to be _covariant_ when the type as a whole "co-varies" with the actual type argument, that
+A type parameter of a class (or other type declaration, like a mixin) is said to be _covariant_ when the type as a whole "co-varies" with the actual type argument, that
 is: if we replace the type argument by a subtype then the type as a whole is also a subtype.